“The money’s the same, whether you earn it or scam it.”, I once heard a letting agent quote. That’s just chilling.

 An established agent WILL have a reputation, whether it be good or bad is another question.
 If possible, talk to other landlords that have used local agents to receive feedback.
 Moreover, I can almost guarantee that if an agent supplies a poor enough service, someone would have written about it on the internet somewhere.
 Ahhh, the power of the internet.
 Use Google to hunt down reviews of your local letting agents.

-It’s probably worth calling around a few agents and investigating how long it’s currently taking them to fill vacancies.
-The agents may pull a figure out of their baggy arseholes (and most likely will), but it’s always good to get a benchmark figure.
+Yup, the agents may pull a fictitious number out of their baggy butthole (and most likely will), but it’s always good to get a benchmark figure.
 If an agent predicts 2 weeks, and it takes them substantially longer, it won’t reflect well on them, consequently it should be in their best interest to meet their targets and improve on their average.

-Personally, I wouldn’t use an agent that doesn’t advertise on the UK’s biggest property portals, including Rightmove and Zoopla– those two are crucial!
+Personally, I wouldn’t use an agent that doesn’t advertise on the UK’s biggest property portals, including Rightmove and Zoopla – those two are crucial in my view!

 When I send an enquiry to an agent, I expect a sharpish response.
-Time is money.
-But beyond that, a speedy response is plainly and simply professional, and that’s the kind of service I always expect.
+Time is money and all that.

-I recently read an article (I don’t remember where now), which discussed research which showed that people expect to hear from the agent almost immediately, often within an hour, but definitely within 24 hours.
+I recently came across an article (though I don’t recall the source) that discussed research showing people expect to hear back from agents almost immediately – typically within an hour, but definitely within 24 hours.
 I don’t find that hard to believe for one second.

-Agents should be immediately helpful from the moment you make contact.
-If they’re not, buyer beware.
+Agents should be responsive from the moment you make contact.
+If they’re not, proceed with caution.

 11) Agent should be able to cover A-Z